 In contrast to supply chain finance, Levantor focuses on sellers.
 The credit is not on the large corporate buyer, instead, on a diverse portfolio of buyers.

 Levantor helps simplify credit terms between the seller and the buyer, by providing extended payment terms.
 There is no recourse to the seller, and banks can access this pool of assets.

 For sellers and corporates, they can enable sales with no recourse back to them.

 #4 – Traydstream

-Using an OCR engine that extracts data from the LC, Traydstream conducts the document scrutiny – which includes resolving issues around missing fields, ensuring consistency and compliance regarding ISBP and UCP rules.
+Using an optical character recognition (OCR) engine that extracts data from the letter of credit, Traydstream conducts the document scrutiny – which includes resolving issues around missing fields, ensuring consistency and compliance regarding ISBP and UCP rules.

 #5 – Tradeassets

 The risk of financial exclusion at the corporate and bank level can have huge implications for trading businesses in emerging markets, but the effect of financial exclusion at the institutional level can have an impact and disconnect at a level that is much greater for entire nations.

 Tradeassets is a Dubai-based digital ecosystem that looks to address and enable financial inclusion, focussing on digitalisation within the secondary trade finance market.